Merzasphor/MWSE/docs/source/types/tes3markData.md

 ### `rotation`

 The rotation to use when recalling.
+It's the Euler rotation around the Z axis in Radians.

 **Returns**: